BananasBear/db-lens-mcp/README.en.md

 - User-written `EXPLAIN` is rejected; `EXPLAIN` is generated internally by the tool.
 - Multi-statement SQL is rejected.
 - `INSERT`, `UPDATE`, `DELETE`, DDL, `CALL`, `LOAD DATA`, transaction control, and other high-risk statements are rejected.
-- SQL validation uses MySQL-dialect AST parsing, not string-prefix checks.
+- SQL validation uses AST parsing for the currently supported dialect, not string-prefix checks.
 - SQL with placeholders can return schema and index context, but `db-lens-mcp` will not invent parameter values to run `EXPLAIN`.
 - MCP errors returned to AI clients are redacted for common password, key, and connection-string patterns.
 - `config list` does not show passwords, ciphertext, or the master key.